Shipping out of orders is continuing as normal during COVID-19.

 Depending on the services included in your online banking, e-Transfer may be free or there may be a fee of up to $2 per transfer.
 Amounts that can be transferred may depend on your Interac daily limit.

-Cheques Canadians can order by mail using cheques from chartered banks or trust companies.
+Cheques Customers in Canada can order by mail using cheques from chartered banks or trust companies.
 Prior to mailing your cheque, determine the order total either by contacting London Power by phone, or by going online, adding items to the shopping cart, clicking on the cart, clicking on the ship rate link, entering details of your locale and selecting a shipping option.
 Make sure that the quick online method has shown your taxes as well.
 You may make you cheque out for the total, and mail to London Power.

-Other Payment Methods We DO NOT accept payments by money order, PayPal or Western Union.
+Other Payment Methods We do not accept payments by money order, PayPal or Western Union.
 PayPal is not a bank, but rather is a payment intermediary, and is not subject to the same regulations as banks.
 This puts both the purchaser and the vendor at increased risk.
 Western Union has recently increased its service charges, putting its services out of reach of most customers.
 Please contact London Power to discuss payment alternatives.

 Canadian Dollars are less expensive than USA Dollars!